10 Wonderful Reasons Why Everyone Should Adopt An Animal

 This means that when you adopt from a shelter, you can rest assured knowing that your new family member has been provided with quality care!

 8. You Can Save Money in the Short Term and Long Term

 Any fees incurred from a pet adoption are much smaller compared to the costs associated with buying a pet from a breeder or pet store.

 Plus, compared to many purebreds, mixed-breed shelter dogs and cats tend to live longer and have fewer health problems.

 9. You're Helping Your Local & National Community

 Your pet adoption is like making an investment in your very own community.
 It helps takes animals off the street, provide essential funds for the shelters that care for these creatures, and supports community initiatives that can educate the public further on the benefits of pet adoption, spay and neuter, and pet vaccinations.

 10. Adoptable Pets Need You!

 When you adopt, you'll be joining ranks with some of the best people out there who are opening their homes, lives, and hearts to sweet animals in need!
 So don't wait.

-There’s a sweet, adorable, innocent, and loving animal out there waiting for her forever home…will it be yours?
+There's a sweet, adorable, innocent, and loving puppy, kitten, bird or other animal out there waiting for her forever home…will it be yours?